This article was originally published on May 5, 2022.

 Site reliability engineers (SREs) understand the need for reliable systems better than anyone since they're directly managing those systems, responding to incidents, and fixing outages.
 Reliability often only becomes a priority for business leaders when it starts impacting revenue and customer experience, but by that point, damage has already been done to the brand.
 For businesses to take a proactive approach to reliability, leaders must understand the benefits of improved reliability and how they impact business-level metrics.
 This means demonstrating the positive relationship between reliable systems and key performance indicators (KPIs) like revenue growth, cost reduction, and increased customer satisfaction.

-In this blog post, we'll present reliability-centric metrics and key performance indicators (KPIs) that show the positive impact that reliability has on businesses.
+In this blog post, we'll look at several key reliability-centric metrics and KPIs that show reliability's positive impact on businesses.

 The less reliable our systems are, the more we lose out in sales, brand recognition, and customer trust.
 For services that already compete on features and usability, reliability can become a key differentiator.

 To understand the impact that reliability can have on a business, we need ways to measure reliability meaningfully and objectively.
 This is where metrics and KPIs come into play.

 A key performance indicator (KPI) is a measurable value tracking the business' progress toward a specific goal or objective.
 A metric is a method of measuring something or the results obtained from a measurement.
 Metrics track progress towards a KPI, and how well you're meeting your KPIs indicates how well you're meeting your objectives.
 For example, suppose you're an online retailer, and your KPI is to increase sales by 20%.
 In that case, your metrics might include data points such as:

 To make reliability a business objective, we need a way to measure, track, and demonstrate the benefits of improved reliability to these data points.
 In addition, we need to be able to benchmark against previous efforts and industry peers to maintain consistent growth and a competitive advantage, respectively.